orvalho/todoAppJS/README.md

 ## Delete completed todos
 - [x] clicking the "Delete completed" button should remove completed todos
 - [x] the "Delete completed" button should be hidden when there are no completed todos

+## Edit todo
+- [x] double clicking on todo text should activate editing mode
+- [x] double clicking on a row that contains todo should activate editing mode
+- [x] when editing mode is activated it should bring forward an input that contains todo text
+- [x] input should be focused
+- [x] the edit should be saved on enter
+- [x] The edit should be saved on blur